imperodesign/paas-tools/README.md

 # Impero PaaS Tools

 This repo contains everything you need to:
-- set up Impero PaaS infrastructure from scratch
+- set up the Impero PaaS infrastructure from scratch
 - update Impero PaaS infrastructure
 - create, deploy, and destroy an application